 Types of Cushing’s Disease

-Dogs are usually affected with two types of Cushing’s disease.
-This condition is caused due to a tumor of pituitary gland or adrenal gland.
+Dogs usually experience two types of Cushing’s disease.
+A tumor of the pituitary gland or adrenal gland causes this condition.

 Pituitary-dependent Hypercortisolism

-This type of Cushing’s disease is the most commonly seen condition, affecting majority of dogs.
+The most commonly seen condition of Cushing’s disease is this type, affecting the majority of dogs.
 Pituitary is a small gland located at the base of brain in dogs.
-When a tumor develops in this gland, it is said to be pituitary related Cushing’s syndrome.
+When a tumor develops in this gland, it causes pituitary-related Cushing’s syndrome.

 Adrenal-dependent Hypercortisolism

 Adrenal glands are situated on the kidneys in dogs.
-When a tumor develops in one of these glands, it is said to be adrenal related Cushing’s syndrome.
-This is known to affect 10% to 15% of dogs.
+When a tumor develops in one of these glands, it causes adrenal-related Cushing’s syndrome.
+This condition is known to affect 10% to 15% of dogs.

 This condition progresses slowly and can cause serious problems in the long run.
 Timely diagnosis and proper treatment help in lessening complications.